 RSUA / RIBA

-This is the second year of the alignment between the RSUA and RIBA awards.
+This is the fourth year of the alignment between the RSUA and RIBA awards.
 Our partnership with RIBA means that RSUA Awards will double up as the RIBA Northern Ireland Awards.
 Winning an RSUA Award is now the first step to being considered for a UK-wide RIBA Award.